 No!

 We usually spend around this much on drinking water in Mexico.
-It’s similar to our water expense in our cost of living Playa del Carmen guide – we might have spent a little more this time because we have upped the amount of water we’re drinking.
+It’s similar to our water expense in our cost of living Playa del Carmen guide – although we might have spent a little more this time because we upped the amount of water we were drinking.
 Always worth it!

-The best solution to get water is buying the 20L blue jug of water.
+The best solution to get water is to buy the 20L blue jug of water.
 You can buy this at any OXXO and for your first transaction, you’ll have to pay for the bottle.
-Once you’re finished with that first bottle, you can return it to OXXO and just pay for the water this time (not the bottle).
+Once you’re finished with that first bottle, you can return it to OXXO and just pay for the water each time (not the bottle).

 Transport Costs – $268